 Jordan Taliha McDonald is an essayist, critic, editor, cultural worker, and (sometimes) poet.
 She is currently a Ph.D. candidate in English at Harvard University with a secondary field in History of Science.
-Studying Black diasporic literature(s), rhetoric, critical theory, and visual culture, her academic work primarily looks at the relationship between Blackness and discourses of complicity.
-Her research interests include 19th and 20th-century Black/Afro-diasporic literature, Black feminist psychoanalytic literary criticism, global Black rhetorics, animality studies, the history of aesthetic surgery, and philosophies of betrayal and complicity.
-The Andrew W. Mellon Foundation, the Beinecke Scholarship, and the Ford Foundation have supported her academic work.
+Her scholarship primarily examines how literary, scientific, and aesthetic ideas of complicity and fidelity were shaped by the legacy of slavery, settler colonialism, and the construction of racial Blackness.
+Her research interests include 19th and 20th-century Black/Afro-diasporic literature, rhetoric, critical theory, visual culture, psychoanalysis, political philosophy, animality studies, the history of aesthetic surgery, and the development of race science.
+Her work has been supported by the Andrew W. Mellon Foundation, the Beinecke Scholarship, and the Ford Foundation.

 In the winter of 2018-19, she served as a reference intern for the Smithsonian Archives of American Art.
 During that time, she wrote four essays for the Archives of American Art blog and Smithsonian Voices.
 Her public writing, journalism, and cultural criticism have appeared in New York Magazine, The Believer, Artsy, Vulture, Africa is a Country, The Offing, The Harvard Review, Lux, Complex, and more.
 Her newsletter, “East Coast Lit(erary) Thot” can be read here.